simmmpleweb/vercel-test/website/README.md

-# Horizon UI Docs
+# Chakra UI Docs

-The Documentation website for Horizon UI
+The Documentation website for chakra-ui.com